trwq63/med656/Tests/docs/index.rst

 ..
-UAH Bit Vault documentation master file, created by sphinx-quickstart on Sun Feb 28 17:00:04 2016.
+UAH Fit Vault documentation master file, created by sphinx-quickstart on Sun Feb 28 17:00:04 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.